Willie D: Family

 Willie D's mother, Marvelous Dennis, who later became Marvelous Basey through marriage (died February 14, 1994), was born in Houston, Texas.
 She named him after his maternal grandfather, Willie Dennis.
 She was a cafeteria cook for the Houston Independent School District (HISD) for several years.
 His father, Alfred Deboest (died May 17, 1998), was from Lake Charles, Louisiana.
 He was a carpenter and construction worker by trade.

 Willie D was raised by his mother in Houston after his parents separated when he was four-years old.
 He has stated in interviews that both his parents were alcoholics and that his mother was physically and verbally abusive.
-Although he rarely saw his dad while growing up, when it was discovered that his father had lung cancer, Willie D took him in to live with him before he succumbed to the disease.
+Although he rarely saw his father while growing up, when it was discovered that his father had lung cancer, Willie D took him in to live with him before he succumbed to the disease.
 Furthermore, despite a troubled relationship with his mother, in 1991 he took his first large paycheck from his music royalties and purchased a four-bedroom house for her while he was still living in an apartment.

 On September 3, 1994, he married Bridget Bonier, who is a mechanical engineer, in a private ceremony on a yacht in Clear Lake City, Texas.
 They have two children, a daughter, Caen (pronounced Cain), who was born April 26, 1995, and a son, Blake, born July 8, 1999.
 They were divorced in 2010.
 Willie D has four siblings, Karen Williams (half), Warren Vann (half), Ernestine Dennis, and Isaac Dennis (half).